Narrow-gauge railroads in the United States: West Coast

 Two small regional railways in the Pacific Northwest were the Ilwaco Railway and Navigation Co near Astoria, and the Sumpter Valley Railway near Baker City, Oregon.
-After abandonment, reconstruction of a portion of the Sumpter Valley as a heritage railway began in 1971 in McEwan; with rails returning to Sumpter in 1991; with the restored railroad operating 5.2 miles of track between the two communities.
+After abandonment, reconstruction of a portion of the Sumpter Valley as a heritage railway began in 1971 in McEwan; with rails returning to Sumpter in 1991; with the restored railroad operating 5.2 mi of track between the two communities.

 The San Francisco cable car system is gauge as was the now defunct Los Angeles Railway and the San Diego Electric Railway.

 Alaska

 Alaska is home to two surviving narrow gauge railroads.

 The last surviving commercial common carrier narrow-gauge railroad in the United States was the White Pass and Yukon Route connecting Skagway, Alaska and Whitehorse, Yukon Territory.
 It ended common carrier service in 1982, but has since been partially reopened as a tourist railway.

 The Second is in the interior of Alaska, in Fairbanks.
 A narrow gauge railroad known as the Tanana Valley Railroad, was bought by the Alaska Railroad in 1930, when the transition of narrow gauge to standard gauge happened.
 Today, the Tanana Valley Railroad steam locomotive Engine No. 1 is still operated by the Friends of the Tanana Valley Railroad and housed in the Tanana Valley Railroad Museum which is open year-round.
 The steam locomotive is taken out and fired up during the summer on a scheduled basis.